 Bite Club is just one of several such Street Food gatherings in a city that can no longer be written off as a place where the ‘cheap eats’ rule.
 For every Döner and Currywurst stand, there seems to be a new swanky restaurant, food event, supper club or innovative supermarket.
-While the city’s mainstream foodie revolution hasn’t gone unnoticed (even international restaurant critics like the New York Times’ Frank Bruni have paid due respect), a parallel scene has long been taking place behind closed doors, in the shape of supper clubs (some of which, like Muse and the now defunct Little Otik, became bonafide restaurants), and private dining enterprises like Kitchensurfing, a NYC start-up that allows professional and amateur cooks to offer their services for in-home meals – and whose Berlin franchise is spearheaded by supper club chef and food promoter Kavita Meelu.
+While the city’s mainstream foodie revolution hasn’t gone unnoticed (even international restaurant critics like the New York Times’ Frank Bruni have paid due respect), a parallel scene has long been taking place behind closed doors, in the shape of supper clubs and private dining enterprises like Kitchensurfing, a NYC start-up that allows professional and amateur cooks to offer their services for in-home meals – and whose Berlin franchise is spearheaded by supper club chef and food promoter Kavita Meelu.

 It was Meelu who, along with Kreuzberg’s Markthalle Neun, helped kick-start the Street Food trend in Berlin back in April 2013 with their Street Food Thursday event.
 Although the Markthalle had been running a popular weekly market and hosting regular food-related events like the Naschmarkt and other wonderful one-offs, SFT represented a tipping point, drawing such a diverse, international crowd that some local enthusiasts immediately proclaimed it the new Berghain.